Azure Local - Landing zone design with the Local management group and tiered subscriptions

 - use Local as the Azure Local governance anchor

-- use separate clusters when the trust boundary must be hard
+- use separate clusters when the trust boundary must be physical

-- use network segmentation, PIM, RBAC, and application-level controls if you must keep everything on one cluster
+- use network segmentation, PIM, RBAC, and application-level controls as defence in depth, regardless of subscription layout

-That keeps the design aligned with the new ALZ guidance while still respecting the practical limits of Azure Local and Azure Arc.
+That keeps the design aligned with the new ALZ guidance, takes advantage of the new cross-subscription deployment behaviour, and still respects the practical limits of Azure Local and Azure Arc.

 Have feedback on this post?